grpc/proposal/A102-xds-grpc-service.md

 control plane will configure the communication with these side-channel services.
 It also addresses the relevant security implications.

+Several of these features also use common xDS representations of headers, header mutations, and header mutation rules.
+This design specifies how gRPC will handle those common representations.

 ## Background

 The control plane configures communication with side-channel services